 What Should You Look for in a Mold Remediation Company?

-When it comes to who you hire for the mold remediation process, you have choices and should always do your homework before selecting a company.
+When it comes to who you hire for the mold remediation process, you have choices and should always do your homework before selecting a Mold Remediation Company.
 Be sure to read reviews and talk to friends and family for recommendations if you can.
 When you begin to compare mold remediation companies, here are a few things to look for or assess in your choices.

-- What standards and guidelines does the company perform work in accordance with?
+- What standards and guidelines does the company perform work by?

 - What certifications does the company have?

-- Does the company include mold remediation in the crawl space, vents to the exterior and HVAC system if required?
+- Does the company include mold remediation in the crawl space, vents to the exterior, and an HVAC system if required?

 - Is the company able to extract water or remove moisture from your home?

 - Does the company have hands-on restoration experience?

 - Do they have all of the specialized tools and equipment required?